-The Immersion Method -- "Dip 'n Zip"
+The Immersion Method — "Dip 'n Zip"

-- Loosely loop a zip tie around the open end.
-Close your fist around it and the excess UMAi Dry® material, holding the bag above the water’s surface.
+- Loosely loop a zip tie around the open end of the bag.
+Close your fist around it and the excess UMAi Dry material, holding the bag above the water’s surface.

-- Push out the extra air around the zip tie.
-Cinch it tightly.
+- Push out the extra air around the zip tie, and cinch it tightly.
 Then double secure the seal by adding a second zip tie or by tying a knot with the bag material itself.
-We like this demonstration video by Ballistic BBQ.
+(We like this demonstration video by Ballistic BBQ.)

-(NOTE: UMAi Dry is NOT a vacuum bag!
+NOTE: UMAi Dry is NOT a vacuum bag!
 You do not need to squeeze out all the air before closing the end.
-If you have 75-80% contact between the meat and the bag, you are good to go!)
+If you have 75-80% contact between the meat and the bag, you are good to go!

-The Netting Method -- "Net 'n Clip"
+The Netting Method — "Net 'n Clip"

-After clean transfer to UMAi Dry, slide the meat tightly into a bottom corner of the bag.
+- After a clean transfer to UMAi Dry, slide the meat tightly into a bottom corner of the bag.
 Press the air out to get the best possible contact between the bag and the meat.

 - Hold and guide the narrow folded band of bag as you ease the netting over the meat toward the opening.
 Try to ensure the UMAi Dry material doesn't fold over itself in any place but the edge.
-It is helpful to have a second pair of hands during this step.)
+(It's helpful to have a second pair of hands during this step.)